 Narcissism is hyped-up feelings of self-centeredness, but self-worth, on the other hand, is not at all about selfish self-aggrandizement.

-It is a holistic understanding of yourself based on awareness that you are imperfect, but it is also a courageous acceptance of everything that is you.
+It is a holistic understanding of yourself based on an awareness that you are imperfect, but it is also a courageous acceptance of everything that is you.

 8. Self-acceptance is a major part of self-worth